Social science plays a crucial role in understanding the crisis of COVID-19.

 CoRUS: Coronavirus in Russia and Ukraine Survey

-Led to NSF funded project titled: Economic Downturns, Global Pandemics and Parliamentary Elections
+Update: This CCSS grant led to an NSF funded project titled, Economic Downturns, Global Pandemics and Parliamentary Elections, funded in the amount of $339,122.

 The COVID-19 pandemic has been seen widely as a boon to autocrats and a threat to democracy.
 This study examines citizens' willingness to trade-off rights and liberties for perceived security, as well as how citizens assess their government's response to the crisis, using panel surveys of public opinion in Russia and Ukraine.